Gnitoon/ppShow/README.md

 For most cases 5~ and 20~ will be good for 'emote bursts'
 <br>
 That is, zero the count every 20 messages and if have more than 5 mentions show it

+## Known issues
+* Image not being redrawn sometimes - Emote not change in canvas on Firefox
+* No support to Edge legacy

+## Why everything in one file (HTML, Js, CSS)?
+Easier to distribute, better just download one file and open it.
+And i could just copy and paste the entire code to update without starting a local git repo.

+_now, really, don't do that for larger projects. cases like this, a small application is 'fine' i guess, but don't do that if is not needed._

+_i do not code like that always._

 ## Credits:
 * <a href="https://twitch.tv/omeiaum" target="_blank" class="link">oMeiaUm</a>